rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/put-enable-or-disable-connection-logging-v1.0-account-loadbalancers-loadbalancerid-connectionlogging.rst

 .. note::

-   You can not enable connection logging for UDP, UDP_STREAM and DNS_UDP.
+   You cannot enable connection logging for User Datagram Protocol (UDP), UDP_STREAM, and DNS_UDP.

 The following table shows the possible response codes for this operation: